Trade Stock Indices

 Created by Donald Dorsey & was originally used to trade Stocks & Commodities market, before traders took it and started trading the market using this technical indicator.

-Dorsey chose to name it "Inertia" because of his interpretation of the trend.
-He claimed that a market trend is the overall result of inertia & thus it takes more momentum for a trending market to reverse its direction than to continue heading in the same direction.
-Hence, a market trend is the measurement of market inertia.
-This is an oscillator trading that uses the scale of zero to a hundred.
-Signals are generated using the 50 level centerline cross over trading strategy method.
+Dorsey chose to name it "Inertia" due to his interpretation of the trend.
+He claimed that a market trend is the overall result of inertia & thus it takes more energy for a trending market to reverse its direction than for it to continue heading in the same direction.
+Hence, a market trend is the measurement/gauge of the market inertia.
+This is an oscillator trading indicator that uses the scale of zero to a hundred.
+Signals are derived & generated using the 50 level centerline cross over trading strategy method.

 Inertia Technical Indicator - Inertia Indicator Analysis on Stock Charts

 In physics, the term Inertia is defined in terms of mass and direction of motion.
 Using standard trading analysis, the direction of motion of the trend can be easily defined.
-However, the mass cannot be easily defined.
+However, the mass can't be easily defined.
 Dorsey claimed that the volatility of a financial instrument might be the simplest & the most accurate measurement of inertia.
-This theory led to the use of the Relative Volatility Index (RVI) as the basis to be used as a market trend technical indicator.
+This theory led to the use of Relative Volatility Index, RVI as the basis to be used as a market trend technical indicator.
 Hence Inertia technical indicator is comprised of: RVI smoothed by a linear regression.

 In the market using this indicator, the signals generated are fairly simple to interpret.
-Below are 2 example illustrated using charts showing how buy & sell signals are generated using Inertia.
+Below are 2 example illustrated using charts showing how buy and sell signals are derived & generated using Inertia.

 Bullish Buy Trade Signal